SPARK

 SPARK students often end their year with a large, impactful group project that helps the SPARKlers ‘leave their mark’! [ Examples: Painted a public Art Installation Mural; Built a radio station and all its programming including original songs; Put on a poetry jam & musical theatre showcase; Scripted & filmed a film short; Created a podcast! ] We are currently finalizing details for our upcoming session, so please inquire by email for more details!

-NEW: QUARTERLY Enrollment available for new sign-ups: Registration/Supplies/fees waived, and tuition is just:
+NEW: QUARTERLY Enrollment available for new sign-ups!
+Core tuition is just:

-Once SPARK has officially accepted a student into the program, please complete the registration checklist, which is emailed to parents.
-Deposit = 1600 accounts for two-months-deposit and the 700 registration/supplies fee; deposit is generally non-refundable, and it holds and secures your enrollment space for the upcoming year.
+Deposit is generally non-refundable, and it holds and secures your enrollment space for the upcoming year.

 Financial Aid: